tidwall/bfile/README.md

-func (*File) Sync() error                        // flush and sync data to stable storage func (*File) Close() error                       // close the file func (*File) Clone() error                       // create a shallow copy
+func (*File) Sync() error                        // flush and sync data to stable storage func (*File) Close() error                       // close the file func (*File) Clone() error                       // create a shallow copy func (*File) Truncate(int64) error               // resize the file func (*File) Stat() os.FileInfo                  // file size and other info
 ```

-The `Clone` method will create a shallow copy of `File`, which shares the same
+The `Clone` function will create a shallow copy of `File`, which shares the same
 in memory pages as all other clones.

+The `Close` function will always flush and sync your data prior to returning.

 ## Contact